That pixie cut seemed like a good idea at the time. But now you’re staring in the mirror, and the reflection looking back is more, “Eek!” than chic.

 Is there anything (anything?!) you can do to speed up the growing-out process?
 Dermatologist Wilma Bergfeld, MD, gives us the long and short of it.

 The hair on your head grows in cycles.
 At any time, about 80% of your hair is actively growing.
-The remaining strands are either in a resting state or preparing to die and fall out.
+The remaining strands are in either a resting state or preparing to die and fall out.

-If your hair is shedding like crazy, see a doctor to rule out any illnesses or nutrient deficiencies that might be responsible.
+If your hair is shedding like crazy, see your doctor to rule out any illnesses or nutrient deficiencies that might be responsible.
 But if scissors — not shedding — are at the root of your problem, you’ll have to summon some patience: Hair grows a measly 4 to 6 inches per year.

 A well-rounded, nutritious diet is important for head-to-toe health, including the hairs on your head.
 Avoid diets that cut out entire food groups, Dr. Bergfeld cautions.
 And if you follow a vegetarian or vegan diet, make sure you’re getting all the protein types and nutrients your body needs.
-A doctor or dietitian can help you create a well-balanced eating plan.
+Your doctor or dietitian can help you create a well-balanced eating plan.